Northpass/Northpass-Comming-Soon-Page/README.md

 Northpass-Comming-Soon-Page
 =================

-A simple coming soon page for northpass.us
+A simple coming soon page for northpass.technology

 Resources Used:
 --------